BeakerThe1st/patterer.net/content/about.md

 ### Preamble 👋

 I value good privacy practices as a consumer, and [you should too](https://security.berkeley.edu/news/why-should-we-care-about-online-privacy).
-This is why I will never violate your fundamental right to privacy by tracking you, and why you don't need to be a lawyer or even read at a high school level to understand the privacy practices outlined in this policy.
+I will never violate your fundamental right to privacy by tracking you, and why you don't need to be a lawyer or even read at a high school level to understand the privacy practices outlined in this policy.

 ### Teminology 🗣️